mpsijm/BAPC-2024/public/rules/index.md

 ### Introduction

-- Participation is recommended to be done in teams of 2 or 3 persons.
+- Participation is made in teams of 2 or 3 persons.
+- The team captain is the only one who needs to register the team.
+- You can register alone and then be added to a random team.

 ### Teams